ByHeart Infant Formula Review & Analysis

-Overall, we were very happy with the mixing and preparation of the ByHeart formula, and were excited to test it out with two infants: a 4-month old and 7-month old.
+Overall, we were very happy with the mixing and preparation of the ByHeart formula and were excited to test it out with two infants: a 4-month-old and a 7-month-old.

 Safety First: Never prepare powdered formula with anything but water.
 If you're interested in fortifying your breast milk with formula you must ask your doctor for guidance first, as this can be very dangerous for your baby.

 As always, we taste-tested ByHeart ourselves because we like to know what we're feeding our little ones (we also do this when testing the best organic baby foods).

 The taste was very similar to Bobbie, with a great balance of sweet and savory, while maintaining a relatively subtle taste profile that is unlikely to make babies turn their heads away.

 And that's exactly what we found - 100% acceptance of ByHeart formula in both babies!
 That's rare with any baby formula, and we were really happy!

 Not only did both infants readily accept ByHeart, but they also continued to consume their normal amounts of milk.
 One of the babies was primarily breastfed, and the other was formula-fed with Bobbie.